Are you sure that your electrical system is safe every time you go out of your house?

 Check the outdoor environment for potential hazards

 Look out for anything outside your home that may cause untoward electrical accidents.
-These may include a bunch of dry leaves covering an outdoor lighting fixture, electrical wires exposed to moisture, and growing plants that may snap off nearby power lines.
+These may include a bunch of dry leaves covering an outdoor lighting fixture/.
+Also some electrical wires exposed to moisture, and growing plants that may snap off nearby power lines.

-It may be best to seek help from professionals such as electricians, gardeners, and landscape architects to check the safety of your immediate outdoors.
+It may be best to seek help from professionals.
+They are such as electricians, gardeners, and landscape architects to check the safety of your immediate outdoors.

 No one wants to enjoy a destination vacation or go to work, only to return home with an electricity-related accident.
-Make sure that your home system is kept secure and maintained regularly.
+Make sure to maintain your electrical system regularly.